 Lightroom CC is ideal for photographers that want to edit anywhere, with 1TB of storage to back up original files, as well as the edits.
 With a simplified user interface, it’s also ideal for beginners with fewer daunting controls and an interface that makes a bit more sense.
 And thanks to an update bringing the HSL panel, split toning, and tone curves, the gap between the two programs is shrinking.
 Imports are also faster using Lightroom CC, but accessing cloud-stored files can slow things down.

-Adobe says that they will continue developing both programs.
+Adobe says that they will continue developing both applications.
 The Lightroom split creates a mobile-focused platform without alienating advanced users that need the more powerful desktop tools — and we’re eager to see what Adobe does next for both programs.